Introduction

 See also:

-secured with the ...
+the vehicle with the other brake ...